by Nidhi Chaitanya

 Talk to yourself

 In ancient Indian philosophy, they call this Mananam - the act of having deep heart-to-heart conversations with yourself.
-May sound crazy at first, but talking to yourself in your mind can lower stress levels, improve self-image and release the happiness-hormone serotonin.
-You can talk to yourself mentally in silence, or audibly in the mirror, or in written through a journal.
+It may sound crazy at first, but talking to yourself in your mind can lower stress levels, improve self-image, and release the happiness-hormone serotonin.
+You can talk to yourself mentally in silence, audibly in the mirror, or writing through a journal.

 So, start fixing up those rewarding appointments with yourself.